Climate action microgrants

 Eligibility

 Anyone living or working in the borough of Richmond upon Thames can apply for a microgrant.
-You can apply as an individual, a community group or non-profit organisation.
+You can apply as an individual, school, a community group or non-profit organisation.

 Your project